 - Extra height: It’s easy to forget about your rooftop tent adding height to your vehicle.
 Beware the low hanging branches!

 What Rooftop Tent Will Work With Your Vehicle?

 Look at your vehicle and roof rack specs before you commit to a rooftop tent.
 Check your vehicle manual.
-Rooftop tents tend to weight from 40kg-60kg.
+Rooftop tents tend to weigh from 40kg-60kg.
 Don’t buy a heavy roof top tent that the dynamic weight capacity of your roof, or roof system, can’t handle.
-This can be found in the vehicle’s manual or on the Vin plate.
+This may be found in some vehicle’s manual or by contacting the manufacturer.

 What Are You Going To Secure Your Rooftop Tent To?